Price-Gouging and Product-Hoarding

 Background

-In cases of extremely short supply or high demand, sellers may attempt to profit from the scarcity of essential products and services.
-This can occur during a natural disaster, pandemic, or another declared emergency.
-Sellers may drastically raise prices for goods and services.
-Some may hoard products to sell later at inflated rates.
-Many states have anti-price-gouging laws for at least some products.
-These laws limit price increases above a certain threshold, ban prices that are unreasonable, or restrict prices that increase above and beyond a rise in underlying costs.
-The federal Defense Production Act also prohibits hoarding of materials the president designates as scarce.
+Many states have enacted laws to combat price gouging for at least some products.
+These laws may limit price increases above a certain threshold, prohibit unreasonable prices, or restrict price increases above and beyond a rise in underlying costs.
+The federal Defense Production Act also prohibits hoarding materials the president designates as scarce.
 However, these protections do not always cover all situations.
-The sale of non-consumer goods (such as businesses needing personal protective equipment), actions taken by suppliers, or actions by third-party sellers including in online platforms may not be protected.
-These exclusions make it more difficult to prevent and prosecute price-gouging and product-hoarding practices.
+The sale of nonconsumer goods (such as businesses needing personal protective equipment) and the actions taken by suppliers or third-party sellers, including in online platforms, may not be protected.
+These exclusions make it more difficult to prevent and prosecute price gouging and product-hoarding practices.

 PRICE-GOUGING AND PRODUCT-HOARDING: POLICY